-Those that meet regularly include Arts & Antiques on the fourth Tuesday of the month, Day Literature on the second Monday, Evening Literature on the third Monday, Music Study on the second Thursday, and Travel Group on the first Monday.
-Film with Friends meets four times a year at various times, Perspectives meets on several Thursdays, and Political Action on various dates.
+Those that meet regularly include Arts & Antiques on the fourth Tuesday of the month, Day Literature on the second Monday, Evening Literature on the fourth Monday, Music Study on the second Thursday, and Travel Group on the first Monday.
+Film with Friends meets four times a year at various times, Perspectives meets on several Thursdays, and Political Action and Great Decisions on various dates.

 Below is a listing of our upcoming meetings and events.
 Additional monthly gatherings will be posted as they are scheduled.